At a end of this how to you will have given admin access to the 3scale API console to one or more colleagues.

-Once the certificate is issued it will be issued to cover the portal and 3scale will confirm once this has been done.
+Once the certificate is issued it will be issued to cover the Developer Portal and 3scale will confirm once this has been done.

 Within a maximum of one week after receiving the SSL certificate approval, 3scale will complete the domain switch in our systems and will inform you.

 The DNS records need to propagate before users start to be able to associate the new location with this address.
 This normally takes about 30 mins, but can take up to 24hrs.
 If it takes longer than this, check that the record has been correctly associated with the domain.
 You can do this by using a tools such as nslookup or dig on the subdomain.

 Review and test your Developer Portal carefully after the domain change.
 In particular:

 This section provides instructions for making the DNS change using various popular registrars.

 At the top or the bottom of the page, click Save Zone File, followed by OK in the pop-up.
 Your CNAME should now be configured – bear in mind that it may take 24hrs for the records to propagate.

 Your CNAME should now be configured – bear in mind that it may take 24hrs for the records to propagate.